NHL DFS is similar to MLB in terms of how you build lineups, how you view stacking, and how to value players.

 Goalie to Target

-MacKinnon is on the first forward line and the first power-play unit, putting him in a spot to maintain this level of production against a weak defense.
+Of course, Ovi is on the top forward line and the top power-play unit, putting him in a spot for plenty of offensive upside against a bad defense.